Kenneth-Macharia/FastFoodFast/README.md

         (your_env_name)/FastFoodFast~$pip install -r requirements.txt
     10.Export the OS environment variable required to run the API (See .env sample file) /FastFoodFast~$export <the_environement_variable>=<the_environment_value>

-## Viewing the UI templates
-To view the UI templates, navigate to the 'templates' folder and open index.html
-    /FastFoodFast/app/v1/views/templates

 ## Running the automated tests on the API
-To run the test suite on the app source code:
+To run the test suite on the API source code:

     1.Ensure all the steps are done from the 'Getting started' section above.
-    2.Run the test and generate a test report: /FastFoodFast~$py.test --cov=app
+    2.Run the tests and generate a test report: /FastFoodFast~$py.test --cov=app

 ## Testing the API
 To test the API endpoints: